parsokev/graph_repo/README.md

    and Homebrew is properly installed.
 If the script does not execute, the path listed at the top of the script may need to be updated to match the local path to Homebrew's bash env folder on your machine.

-4. Run the appropriate MacOS shell script to build the project:
+4. Eexcute the MacOS shell script `macOS_setup.sh` to build the project:

-   If wishing to build the project **within a virtual environment**, you can utilize the `virtual_setup.py` file to build the project.

-      ```
-      # Generate virtual environment in <my_virtual_directory>
-      python3 -m venv <my_virtual_directory>

-      # Activate virtual environment before installing package dependencies using pip installer
-      source ./<my_virtual_directory>/bin/activate

-      # Run python file for install requirements and building the project using CMake
-      python3 ./graph_repo/virtual_setup.py
-      ```

-   If wishing to build the project outside of a virtual environment, you can utilize the `macOS_setup.sh` script to build the project instead.

       ```
       source ./graph_repo/scripts/MacOS/macOS_setup.sh